chillrx/pluginVM-TS/README.md

 ## Usage

-Download pluginVM.js in the root of your project folder;
+Download the project in the root of your project folder;

-Include "<script src="./pluginVM.js" defer></script>" to your main html file situated in the root of your project;
+Include "<script src="./src/app.tsx" defer></script>" to your main html file situated in the root of your project;

 Open your project through the main html file, the plugin is going to add a floating button, you just have to click on it!